LivePersonInc/developer-center/README.md

 ### Environments

 To update the production and staging environments, create a pull request for master or Staging [sic].
-When the pull request is merged a automated release cycle will start and publish those changes in around five minutes.
+When the pull request gets merged, an automated release cycle will start and publish those changes in around five minutes.

 * Production (built from the `master` branch): [https://developers.liveperson.com/](https://developers.liveperson.com/)
 * Staging (built from the `Staging` branch): [https://staging-vdt2zeq-jlynhjefjcpgg.us.platform.sh/](https://staging-vdt2zeq-jlynhjefjcpgg.us.platform.sh/)

 ### Updating and creating headers

-Jekyll uses a [front-matter](https://jekyllrb.com/docs/frontmatter/) to arrange and define the various documents in the site.
-This is the text which appears in between the “---” at the top of each document.
+Jekyll uses a [front-matter](https://jekyllrb.com/docs/frontmatter/) block to arrange and define the various documents on the site.
+It is the text that appears in between the “---” dashes at the top of each document.
 It’s technically a YAML snippet, so all [YAML formatting](http://www.yamllint.com/) and rules apply.
-Our headers are usually comprised of the following key/value pairs:
+Our headers usually include the following key/value pairs:

 * `pagename`: This is the name of the page that will appear at the top of the document.
-* `keywords`: This replaces the keywords found in the respective `<meta>` element of the page.
+* `keywords`: This header replaces the keywords found in the respective `<meta>` element of the page.
 Leave it empty, as it’s not currently used.
 * `sitesection`: This key accepts either `Documents` or `Solutions`.
 This designates which part of the site the document is under.
 * `categoryname`: This is the category to which the document’s API belongs (for example, the “Create Users” method belongs to the Users API which is under Contact Center Management).
 * `documentname`: This is the API to which the document belongs.